ddev/ddev.com/src/content/blog/astro-development-with-ddev.md

     ```
     That exposes vite dev server to Docker.
 It's the equivalent of '0.0.0.0'

-3. Let DDev know which port to listen to.
+3. Let DDEV know which port to listen to.
     ```
     web_extra_exposed_ports:
     - name: astro-dev